KennyGScott/simple-date-picker/README.md

 # Simple Date Picker

-A simple calendar based datepicker component for Angular, very loosely based on https://github.com/kuvelas/mk-date-range-picker.
+A simple calendar based datepicker component for Angular

 ## NOTE: This is no longer maintained and contains vulnerabilities.